People often view probiotics as natural and safe therapeutic agents, but how helpful are they in IBS?

 - Firstly, probiotics appear to be safe in IBS, with few adverse events reported in most studies.

-- Patients should be advised to expect a mild improvement in symptoms.
+- Patients should be advised to expect a mild improvement in symptoms from taking a probiotic.

 - Benefits may relate to specific symptoms, so benefits observed in one patient profile may not translate to another.